 - Consult the Apple iOS Dev Center for the most recent iOS technical documentation and tools.

-- IBM Tealeaf client frameworks do not support forwarding of application data to third-party systems.
+- Acoustic Tealeaf client frameworks do not support forwarding of application data to third-party systems.
 Application data must be forwarded to the server that hosts the native application.

 - Mac OS X 10.13 (or later)